Architecture

 MainFastMCP server, tool calls

-Reader (per provider)Read stdout, dispatch responses
+Reader (per MCP server)Read stdout, dispatch responses

-GC WorkerIdle provider cleanup
+GC WorkerIdle MCP server cleanup

 Health WorkerPeriodic health checks